httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 client might choose to apply key pinning {{RFC7469}}.

-A client that receives a commitment and that successfully authenticates the alternative service can assume that a secured alternative will remain available for the commitment interval.
-The commitment interval starts when the commitment is received and authenticated and runs for a number of seconds equal to value of the `tls-commit` member, less the current age of the http-opportunistic response (as defined in Section 4.2.3 of {{RFC7234}}).
-Note that the commitment interval MAY exceed the freshness lifetime of the "http-opportunistic" resource.
+A client that receives a commitment and that successfully authenticates the alternative service can assume that a secured alternative will remain available for the origin object lifetime.

-A client SHOULD avoid sending requests via cleartext protocols or to unauthenticated alternative services for the duration of the commitment interval, except to discover new potential alternatives.
+A client SHOULD avoid sending requests via cleartext protocols or to unauthenticated alternative services for the duration of the origin object lifetime, except to discover new potential alternatives.

 A commitment is not bound to a particular alternative service.
 Clients are able to use alternative services that they become aware of.
 However, once a valid and authenticated commitment has been